-Reviews of pupils who have SEND support are normally carried out three times each year (for example, October, February and June), using the existing Profile, and the moderation criteria, which should be completed yearly.
+Reviews of pupils who have SEND support are normally carried out three times each year (for example, October, February and June).
 Pupils and parents are consulted about existing and future targets.
 The teacher leads this process with support from the SENCo.
 If necessary, TAs provide brief input prior to the meeting.
-Copies of the new Profile are sent to parents including those who are unable to attend.